Clicky

 Several watercraft on stands on 3 high rack.

-I also have a post that goes over other ways to figure out how much you should pay for a used waverunner here.
+If you’re looking for used or trade-in values, I have a tool for that called “Steven Used PWC Values (SUP Values)“.
+I also have a post that goes over other ways to figure out the amount you should pay for a used waverunner here.

-Just watch out for scammers in the used market, they’re on the rise.
+The average on used or pre-owned jet skis ranges from $2,000 to $15,000 depending on the year, shape, and condition.
+These jet skis can go for more or less depending on the newness of the model, its condition along with market conditions.
+Just watch out for scammers on the used market, they’re on the rise.
 They’ll rope you into a cheap, too good to be true deal, and run away with your money.
 I’m getting a lot more emails from people about this, and it seems to be getting worse.
+They also target people selling, as seen here.
+Be careful out there, folks!!!

-The Average & Median Costs Over Time
+The Average & Median Costs Over Time for jet skis

 • Average (1990-2024): $10,019.93